 The Our World Irish Aid Awards gives you the chance to learn more about the developing world and to speak out for a better future for all the world’s people.

-This year’s theme, Wellbeing for People and Planet, invites pupils to learn about the Global Goals and how Irish Aid, the government’s overseas development cooperation programme, is working hard to improve the lives and wellbeing of people in developing countries.
-Using our Wellbeing for People and Planet magazine and accompanying lesson plans, you can work on a creative piece showcasing what you learned or what inspired you.
+This year’s theme, Food for Life, invites pupils to learn about the Global Goals and how Irish Aid, the government’s overseas development cooperation programme, is working hard to fight world hunger and poverty on behalf of all the people of Ireland.
+Using our Food for Life magazine and accompanying lesson plans, you can work on a creative piece showcasing what you learned or what inspired you.
 You can use writing, artwork, music or film and submit your work for a chance to feature in our Global Goal Getters online multi-media magazine, by kids, for kids.

 We also want you to share your ideas and information with your friends and family at school and at home!
-Everyone in the world, including you, has an important role to play in fighting global poverty and creating a better world.
+Everyone in the world, including you, has an important role to play in fighting for gender equality and creating a better world.
 Taking part in the Awards is a good place to start.
 Are you and your class up to the challenge?

 193 countries of the United Nations, including Ireland, are working together to create a better world and a better future for all by 2030, through the Global Goals for Sustainable Development, which were agreed in September 2015, with Ireland taking a leading role in negotiations.
 These Goals, which build on the achievements of the previous UN Millennium Development Goals, seek to bring about a better future for children everywhere and for future generations.